 - On job accomplishments: (mention all key responsibilities)

-Many candidates ask “What should I put in resumes if I’ve gap in my career?”
+Many candidates ask “What should I put in resumes if I have a gap in my career?”

 Don’t hesitate to put the valid reason for any gap in your career.
-Also you shouldn’t have any problem getting job after gap in your career.
+Also, you shouldn’t have any problem getting a job after the gap in your career.
 There could be thousands of reasons for career gap like – enjoying holiday, relocation, handling family business, skill upgrade, maternity etc. Be honest and I’m sure you will easily convince interviewer about your career gap.

-Convince employer that you have problem solving skill by giving some real time examples from your work experience.
-Clearly state what was the problem and how you solved that problem at workplace.
+Convince employer that you have problem-solving skill by giving some real time examples from your work experience.
+Clearly, state what was the problem and how you solved that problem at a workplace.
 Prepare some solid examples to support your claims.
 You can put these examples in your resume also.
-Also be ready to answer all relevant questions asked by interviewer for your accomplishments.
-E.g: “When I joined so and so project in my company I saw the work was ad-hock and there wasn’t any standard software testing process.
+Also be ready to answer all relevant questions asked by the interviewer for your accomplishments.
+E.g: “When I joined so and so the project in my company I saw the work was ad-hock and there wasn’t any standard software testing process.
 I took initiative building a standard software testing process that fits our project needs.
-By this streamlined process we managed our time effectively and started concentrating more on main software testing tasks”.
+By this streamlined process, we managed our time effectively and started concentrating more on main software testing tasks”.

 Mention relevant modules/subjects you studied

 This will matter most for freshers.
 For software testing positions candidates having computer networking and system administration skills are preferred.
-If you studied any subject or completed any course related to computer networking and system administration then add it in you resume.
-If you have Linux/Unix operating system knowledge then put it in relevant-skills section of your resume.
+If you studied any subject or completed any course related to computer networking and system administration then add it to your resume.
+If you have Linux/Unix operating system knowledge then put it in a relevant-skills section of your resume.